Munich Airport: Regional railway services

 As of September 2015, construction works to connect the airport with regional railway services of Deutsche Bahn to and from the north-east had started.
 This project, called Neufahrner Kurve (Neufahrn curve after the nearby town of Neufahrn bei Freising), saw the existing southwest-bound S-Bahn tracks being expanded with a curve leading to the north, connecting them with the already existing tracks of the Munich-Regensburg line.
 This new connection enabled hourly regional express train services from Regensburg via Landshut directly to the airport without the need to use a connecting bus coming from the north or to go to Munich city center at first and then backtracking to the airport.
 The entire project was completed in November 2018.
 On 9 December 2018, the new hourly service, Flughafenexpress (airport express) between Regensburg and Munich Airport commenced.

 Bus

 MVV regional bus lines connect the airport to the nearby city of Freising as well as Erding and Markt Schwaben.
 Lufthansa Airport Bus provides an alternative to the S-Bahn, stopping at Nordfriedhof U-Bahn station and Munich Central Station.

-INVG proposes a direct express coach service between the airport and Ingolstadt; during the summer season an hourly service is offered whereas a less frequent timetable-based service is proposed during the remainder of the year.
-Stops served at the airport are terminal 2 and the centrally located Airport Center.
-In Ingolstadt the service serves Ingolstadt Nord station, which allows connection to regional rail services including to and from Nuremberg.
+Ingolstadt's municipal bus company operates a direct coach service connecting the airport with Ingolstadt, serving Ingolstadt's central bus terminal and Ingolstadt Nord station (Ingolstädter Airport Express).